Areas of Interest

 - Medical tourism

-Amy Zarzeczny is an Assistant Professor with the Johnson-Shoyama Graduate School of Public Policy, University of Regina campus.
+Amy Zarzeczny is an Associate Professor with the Johnson Shoyama Graduate School of Public Policy, University of Regina campus.
 After completing law school at the University of Alberta, she clerked for Alberta’s Court of Queen’s Bench and Court of Appeal and practiced law with the firm of Reynolds, Mirth, Richards & Farmer LLP in Edmonton, Alberta.
 Zarzeczny subsequently obtained her Master of Laws from the London School of Economics and Political Science, following which she held an Academic Trust appointment as a Research Associate with the University of Alberta’s Health Law Institute.
 Zarzeczny later served as Crown Counsel with the Ministry of Justice and Attorney General of Saskatchewan in the Policy, Planning and Evaluation Branch.
-She is now an External Research Fellow with the University of Alberta’s Health Law Institute, serves on the Canadian Institutes of Health Research (CIHR) Stem Cell Oversight Committee, and is an active pro bono member of the Law Society of Saskatchewan.
+She is an External Research Fellow with the University of Alberta’s Health Law Institute and a pro bono member of the Law Society of Saskatchewan.
 Her research focuses on health law and health policy issues including, in particular, legal, bioethical and policy challenges associated with emerging biotechnology, unproven and experimental medical interventions and medical tourism.
-Her research has been funded by CIHR, Genome Canada and the Stem Cell Network.
+Her research has been funded by CIHR, Genome Canada, the Saskatchewan Health Research Foundation and the Stem Cell Network.
 Zarzeczny also has a strong interest in health care administration and teaches courses in Health Law, Health Policy and Health Care Organization and Administration.

 - Master of Laws (LLM) with Distinction, London School of Economics and Political Science